ejdecena/Tk-Utilities/README.md

 # Tk Utilities.

-*Tk Utilities* is a single module that contains several classes, utility functions and helpers to develop interfaces in *Tkinter*.
+*Tk Utilities* is a repository that hosts helper classes for the design and implementation of graphical interfaces with *Tkinter*.

 <img src="https://img.shields.io/badge/Python-3.5-blue" />